2stacks/2stacks.github.io/_posts/2019-08-05-bare-metal-to-kubernetes-part-1.md

 to query IPMI information over LAN.
 By default MAAS will create its own user account during the Enlistment phase.

 ## Add Hosts to MAAS
-MAAS manages physical and virtual machines using what it calls a [node lifecycle](https://maas.io/how-it-works).
+MAAS manages physical and virtual machines using what it calls a [node lifecycle].
 I'm going to focus mainly on the the following phases of this lifecycle for now.
 - Enlistment
 - Commissioning
 - Deployment